preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 .. image:: layout-header-custom-new2.png

-The following is available for STYLE:
+You can set these custom settings, for STYLE:

 .. image:: layout-header-custom-style.png